 Just a few years ago, electric cars weren’t as prevalent as they are now.
 As they’re becoming more popular, car makers are jumping on the trend, and EVs are now found in everyday circumstances.
 EV cold-weather driving makes winter electric car maintenance an all new realm for the DIY car guy.
 Being a first time electric vehicle owner facing down your first real cold front can leave a lot of questions.
 How do electric cars work in cold weather?
 Do electric cars lose range in cold weather?
 Do electric cars lose charge in cold weather?
 What’s involved in running your electric car in cold weather?
 Here’s a quick look at electric cars in cold weather along with what to be mindful off all winter long.

 More Power Than Grip

 When comparing a gas engine to an electric motor, a big difference is in the immediate delivery of torque from an electric power plant.
 This instant burst of power can get your E-car rolling right away.
 Driving electric cars in winter on snow or ice, however, this instant power translates to complete wheel spin.
 Many cars feature torque limiting “power-save” modes that can limit wheel slip, but adding a set of snow tires and keeping your tire pressure lower than usual can help increase cold-weather traction.
 Tire manufacturers have even begun targeting the electric vehicle market with specific snow tires designed to meet both the low rolling resistance and cold road grip needs of EV drivers.

 The biggest hurdles in cold-weather electric-car operation are power and battery output but pay attention to the other components as well.
 Your electric car maintenance should include an inspection before cold weather hits.
 For example, your windshield washer fluid might need additional winter-appropriate mixture.
 Windshield wipers should be a heavy-duty winter design made to handle snow and ice.
 Add a good ice scraper to your equipment to help clear that icy windshield rather than running the defroster (and using more electricity).

 Check out all the maintenance parts available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on winter electric car maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+For more information on winter electric car maintenance, chat with a knowledgeable expert at your local NAPA Auto Parts store.

 Image courtesy of Flickr.